-Unfortunately, a discouraging number of damaging variants and causative variants for monogenic traits and pigmentation that are known (or strongly suspected) have turned out to be caused by structural variants (Dorshorst et al., 2011; Durkin et al., 2012; Gunnarsson et al., 2011; Imsland et al., 2012; Kadri et al., 2014; Mishra et al., 2017; Rubin et al., 2012; Wang et al., 2013; Wiedemar et al., 2014; Wright et al., 2009).
+Unfortunately, a discouragingly high number of damaging variants and causative variants for monogenic traits and pigmentation that are known (or strongly suspected) have turned out to be caused by structural variants (Dorshorst et al., 2011; Durkin et al., 2012; Gunnarsson et al., 2011; Imsland et al., 2012; Kadri et al., 2014; Mishra et al., 2017; Rubin et al., 2012; Wang et al., 2013; Wiedemar et al., 2014; Wright et al., 2009).
 Also, genetic mapping of gene expression (eQTL mapping) studies in humans that include structural variants have found an enrichment of structural variants among the most strongly associated variants (Chiang et al., 2017; Ebert et al., 2021; Sudmant et al., 2015), and found larger effects associated with structural variants than single nucleotide variants.
-This is tentative evidence that structural variants are particularly likely to be causative.
+This is tentative evidence that structural variants are particularly likely to be causative, and bad news if we hoped that variants called from short-read sequencing would include causative variants.

 Some of this structural variation is going to be tagged by linkage disequilibrium with surrounding single nucleotide variants, but not all.
-Yan et al. (2021) found that, in humans, about half of their structural variants were in what they term strong to moderate (r2 > 0.5) linkage disequilibrium with at least one surrounding variant.
+Yan et al. (2021) found that, in humans, about half of their structural variants were in what they term strong to moderate (r2 > 0.5) association with at least one surrounding variant.
 In the chicken, Geibel et al. (2022) found that deletions were well tagged by single nucleotide variants, with linkage disequilibrium comparable to the values between pairs of single nucleotide variants, but that other structural variants types (duplications, inversions, and translocations) were poorly tagged.
 In this case, however, the structural variants were called with short read sequencing and relatively low coverage, that likely has low accuracy for duplications, inversions and translocations.
-Similarly, Xu et al. (2014) detected copy number variants from fluorescence intensity on SNP chips, and found a subset of copy number variants that were well tagged by surrounding single nucleotide variants, and another subset that was not. (reviewed by (Conrad and Hurles, 2007))
+Similarly, Xu et al. (2014) detected copy number variants from fluorescence intensity on SNP chips, and found a subset of copy number variants that were well tagged by surrounding single nucleotide variants, and another subset that was not.

+Apart from the representation issues (see previous section), structural variants are likely to have different mutation rate distributions than SNPs and can affect local recombination rate.
+For example, structural variation often happens in already repetitive regions, with biases towards similar sequences.
+Gene conversion may also play a role, in particular in highly repetitive regions.
+These population genetic differences from SNPs are likely to affect the association patterns with surrounding variants (reviewed by (Conrad and Hurles, 2007)).
+The most important undetected variants to include would be the ones that are poorly tagged by variants already typed.
+They are therefore also more likely to be hard to impute correctly, and less likely to be pre-selected based on genome-wide association – since both imputation and genome-wide association rely on allelic association.

-Part of the problem is that structural variants tend to occur in repetitive regions of the genome that are hard to sequence and genotype, and part that structural variants can the genotyping of neighbouring variants, by changing flaking sequence, order of the genetic map, causing null alleles or artificial heterozygotes by duplication and so on.
+Part of the problem is that structural variants tend to occur in repetitive regions of the genome that are hard to sequence and genotype, and part that structural variants can interfere with the genotyping of neighbouring variants, by changing flanking sequence, changing the order of the genetic map, causing null alleles or artificial heterozygotes by duplication and so on.
 Thus, the low linkage disequilibrium around many structural variants may be partially due to biology and partially due to technical difficulties (Geibel et al., 2022; Yan et al., 2021).